A guide to electric vehicle grants and incentives

 This form can be found in the offer letter email.

-You’ll need to include various documents, such as your Vehicle Registration Certificate, and photographs of the installed charge point and the EV.
+You’ll need to include various documents, such as a copy of invoices and photographs of the installed charge point.

 You can view a more detailed outline of the application process on the SEAI website here.